 England is not an independent state.
 It is a part of the United Kingdom of Great Britain and Northern Ireland.
 There are eight criteria that decide whether a country is independent or not.
 England doesn’t meet 6 of those.
 For example, England doesn’t regulate the trade, the UK’s Parliament does it.

 3. Which cities are there in England?
 Tell me about them.

 - London- the capital of England laying on the river Thames.
 The Government of the UK is located in London, as well as the Buckingham Palace.

 - Manchester- home of the famous football team Manchester United.

-- Liverpool- city of Beatles, UNESCO world heritage city, home of the Liverpool football club.
+- Liverpool- the city of Beatles, UNESCO world heritage city, home of the Liverpool football club.

-- Birmingham- England’s second biggest city, there is the largest Cadbury chocolate shop in the world.
+- Birmingham- England’s second biggest city, the largest Cadbury chocolate shop in the world is located there.
 J.R.R.
 Tolkien was brought up in Birmingham.

 4. How would you describe the typical Englishman?
 Tell me about it.

 I imagine a typical Englishman as a tall man, wearing a tweed jacket and a hat, drinking tea and reading the Times.
 He talks with a strong British accent, sounding very posh.
 But those are all probably just stereotypes.

 5. What are the symbols of England?
 Tell me about them.

 - Flag- The national flag of England is called St. George’s Cross.
 The white colour represents peace, and the red cross stands for bravery and hardiness.

 - The Royal Coat of Arms- official coat of arms of the British monarch, now Queen Elizabeth II.